DJMare/express_Sequelize_RunningQueries_QueryAllActors/README.md

 # express_Sequelize_RunningQueries_QueryAllActors
-An express app utilizing sequelize to connect to mySql and running specific queries.
+An express app utilizing sequelize to connect to mySQL and running specific queries.

 COMMAND PROMPT